Campbell Postnuptial Agreements Lawyers

 Much like a prenuptial agreement, a postnuptial agreement determines how a married couple will divide assets and debts in the event of divorce.
 You, your spouse, and your attorneys will decide together what this document needs to address, but most postnuptial agreements discuss:

-- Which assets are separate properties and how do divide them
+- Which assets are separate properties, and how to divide them

 - Which assets are community property, and how to divide them